Anegin24/Kraken2/README.md

       ```
       This command generate a "library" in custom_db.

-3. Build kraken custom database
+3. Build kraken custom database:

       custom_db must contain "library" and "taxonomy" from step 1 & 2.